 I adored the Walt Disney version of Alice’s Adventures in Wonderland and the Tim Burton films too, but for me, Alice in Wonderland’s imagery belongs to Sir John Tenniel.

 I am delighted to be releasing limited edition prints of this Alice collection, mounted and framed.
-More details TBA.
+Please visit my Shop.